-If you have assessed your debt, started making payments, and are on your way to zero debt there are a few things you will want to make sure you do.
+If you have assessed your debt, started making payments, and are on your way to zero debt there are a few things you will want to make sure you do to manage your debt.
 These traits are common amongst those who have gotten out of debt successfully.

 - Find a support system.
 It’s likely that no one will be giving you the money to get out of debt, but having a support system to help you through your struggles can help you stay on track.
-Having people who encourage you and share your successes with can keep you motivated.
+Having people who encourage you and share your successes with can keep you motivated to continue to manage your debt.

 - Check up on it.
 Sometimes seeing small amounts of progress can be very motivating.
 Check on your owed amount once a month to see how you’re doing.
 It might be useful to create a graph that shows how your debt is decreasing and post it somewhere where you can see it every day as a reminder of your goals.